WHAT DOES THE SHUTDOWN MEAN FOR MY TRIP?

 - US Forest Service The forests in Arizona cover nearly 12 million acres of land.
 This is divided among national forests including Apache-Sitgreaves, Coconino, Coronado, Kaibab, Prescott and Tonto.

-Additionally, Arizona State Parks & Trails and various local county, tribal and municipal parks preserve and maintain public lands.
+Additionally, Arizona State Parks and Trails and various local county, tribal and municipal parks preserve and maintain public lands.

 Importance of public lands